 1 Scheme responsible for the protection of your eligible deposit

 Your eligible deposit is covered by a statutory Deposit Guarantee Scheme.
-In the event of insolvency of your bank, building society or credit union, your eligible deposits would be repaid up to £85,000 by the Deposit Guarantee Scheme from 30 January 2017.
+In the event of insolvency of your bank,building society or credit union, your eligible deposits would be repaid up to £85,000 by the Deposit Guarantee Scheme.

 2 General limit of protection

-If an eligible deposit is unavailable because a bank, building society or credit union is unable to meet its financial obligations, depositors are repaid by a Deposit Guarantee Scheme.
+If a covered deposit is unavailable because a bank, building society or credit union is unable to meet its financial obligations, depositors are repaid by a Deposit Guarantee Scheme.
 This repayment covers a maximum of £85,000 per bank, building society or credit union.

 This means that all eligible deposits at the same bank, building society or credit union are added up in order to determine the coverage level.
 If, for instance a depositor holds a savings account with £80,000 and a current account with £20,000, he or she will only be repaid £85,000.

 In some cases eligible deposits which are categorised as “temporary high balances” are protected above £85,000 for six months after the amount has been credited, or from the moment when such eligible deposits become legally transferable.
 These are eligible deposits connected with certain events including:

 - Certain transactions relating to the depositor’s current, or prospective main residence or dwelling

 - A death, or the depositor’s marriage or civil partnership, divorce, retirement, dismissal, redundancy or invalidity